 The chart will get compressed and it will be easier for you to identify

 From the below charts we can see that 12 months’ price data chart looks more compressed than the 6 months’ price data chart

 After loading the price charts according to your timeframe as mentioned in step 1, mark the areas of low and highs in the chart as shown below:

 Step 3: Connecting the highs and lows

-One should note that when drawing a support or resistance line, one should identify atleast 2-3 price zones from where the price has showed the below behaviors:
+One should note that when drawing a support or resistance line, one should identify at least 2-3 price zones from where the price has shown the below behaviors: